yangyang917/leptjson/README.md

 # leptjson
-This is a lepton json, and  a part of work ( including the parse of (json type : null, boolean, number,string, array, and object )  refers to others
+It is a lepton json project and is only used to study.